Chase & Hyatt Launch New World of Hyatt Business Credit Card

 World of Hyatt Business Credit cardholders will also earn 9x total points on Hyatt stays.

-You will earn 4x points per dollar spent on the card at Hyatt hotels and resorts – this includes participating restaurants and spas.
+You will earn 4x points per dollar spent on the card at Hyatt hotels and resorts, including participating restaurants and spas.
 You will also earn 5x base points from Hyatt for every $1 spent at Hyatt hotels and resorts just for being a World of Hyatt program member.

 Next, you will also earn 2x points per dollar spent on fitness club and gym memberships.